Poor resource planning is not only stressful for project managers. It is also affecting the business.

 Project resource planning templates

-- Limited functionality: Templates are typically designed for specific tasks and may have a different level of functionality than dedicated resource management tools.
+- Limited functionality: You can only use templates for specific tasks.
+They may have a different level of functionality than dedicated resource management tools.

-- Not scalable: Templates are often designed for very small teams and may not be suitable for agencies that manage multiple projects and resources.
+- Not scalable: Templates are often designed for tiny teams and may not be suitable for agencies that manage multiple projects and resources.

-- Limited collaboration: Templates are typically used by a single person and may not have built-in collaboration features that a resource management tool has.
+- Limited collaboration: Templates may not have built-in collaboration features that a resource management tool has.

-- Lacks security: Templates are prone to security risks.
-A dedicated resource management tool that has inbuilt security and data backup features.
+- Lack of security: Templates are prone to security risks.
+A dedicated resource management tool has built-in security and data backup features.

-- Data validation issues: Templates don’t have built-in data validation checks.
-This can lead to inaccuracies, inconsistencies, and poor resource planning.
+- Data validation issues: Templates don’t have built-in data validation checks, which can lead to inaccuracies, inconsistencies, and poor resource planning.